 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Codeine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving codeine.
+- Codeine should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Codeine.

 Is there anything else I need to know about this medicine?

 - If your child has asthma or epilepsy, check with your doctor or pharmacist that you can give them codeine.